fenago/machine-learning-for-finance/lab_guides/Lab_4.md

-Notice that next to `Conv1D` and `Activation`, there are two more layers in this network. `MaxPool1D` works exactly like `MaxPooling2D`, which we used earlier in the book.
+Notice that next to `Conv1D` and `Activation`, there are two more layers in this network. `MaxPool1D` works exactly like `MaxPooling2D`, which we used earlier in the course.
 It takes a piece of the sequence with a specified length and returns the maximum element in the sequence.
 This is similar to how it returned the maximum element of a small window in two-dimensional convolutional